Compliance and Enforcement Policy

 5. Compliance Monitoring and Enforcement Continuum

 This range of compliance assurance activities is the Agency Compliance Continuum.
-Compliance is encouraged through a variety of outreach, education and compliance promotion activities.
+Compliance is encouraged through a variety of outreach, education and promotion activities.
 The Agency confirms compliance by monitoring and verifying.
 Enforcement measures compel compliance.
 Following-up on compliance verification and enforcement actions confirms that the measures taken have had the desired outcome and that compliance is being maintained.

 Figure 1 – Agency Compliance Continuum